All Things Stewart Mineral Springs

-As Mary's informal right-hand man given free reign to make whatever changes deemed worthwhile, I became place's volunteer, act-like-you-own-it, de-facto assistant manager.
-After she was sidelined by her mom's rapidly failing health, my responsibilities stepped up even more.
+As Mary's informal right-hand man given free reign to make whatever changes deemed worthwhile, I became the place's volunteer, act-like-you-own-it, de-facto assistant manager.
+After she was sidelined by her mom's rapidly failing health, responsibilities stepped up even more.

-Happily, I was spared mundane details of any full-fledged manager: revenue tracking, budgeting, employee time sheets, bookkeeping, hiring and firing; shepherding employees to do what needed to be done on time and with focused energy; dealing with occasional distraught guest; trying to carry out mandates of absentee owner on tight budget forever threatening to hemorrhage, whether one approved of them or not...duties of any salaried manager, accumulative pressures of which could -- and often did -- get managers' headspaces astonishingly bent out of shape.
+Happily, I was spared mundane details of any full-fledged manager: revenue tracking, budgeting, employee time sheets, bookkeeping, hiring and firing; shepherding employees to do what needed to be done on time and with focused energy; dealing with occasional distraught guest; trying to carry out mandates of absentee 'owner' on tight budget forever threatening to hemorrhage whether one approved of them or not...duties of any salaried manager, accumulative pressures of which could -- and often did -- get managers' headspaces astonishingly bent out of shape.

 I was Mary's assistant-manager lite, if you will.
 Volunteer creative director at large.
 Fine-tuning specialist.
-Earlier, when I saw her driving herself nuts trying to take on too much herself and fast getting paralyzed with indecision, I'd felt guided to tell her, "Mary, you've got to learn to delegate authority."
+Earlier, when I saw her driving herself nuts trying to take on too much herself and fast getting paralyzed with indecision, I felt guided to tell her, "Mary, you've got to learn to delegate authority."

 Critters enjoy closed season